Best Business VPN Services (2026)

 NordLayer vs Twingate

 NordLayer is a feature-rich cloud VPN with optional ZTNA modules and dedicated IPs; Twingate is a pure ZTNA broker that never puts users on the network.
-NordLayer wins on price and time-to-value for a mixed workforce that still needs gateway-style egress (dedicated IP for SaaS allowlists); Twingate wins on attack-surface reduction and granular per-resource policies. [src1, src3, src8]
+Twingate's 2026 repricing flipped the cost argument: at $5 Teams / $10 Business it now undercuts NordLayer's $8 Lite entry, where it previously cost more.
+NordLayer still wins for a mixed workforce that needs gateway-style egress (dedicated IP for SaaS allowlists) and broad IdP coverage on every tier; Twingate wins on attack-surface reduction, granular per-resource policies, and now on price. [src1, src3, src8, src9, src10]

-Pick NordLayer if: you want one product to replace legacy VPN with familiar UX, need dedicated IPs for SaaS allowlists, and prefer SAML/SCIM with broad IdP coverage.
+Pick NordLayer if: you want one product to replace legacy VPN with familiar UX, need dedicated IPs for SaaS allowlists, or need SAML SSO against Okta/Entra at the cheapest tier (Twingate gates non-Google SSO behind Business).

-Pick Twingate if: you're committing to a Zero Trust roadmap, want app-level access only (no network exposure), and value declarative resource-level policies.
+Pick Twingate if: you're committing to a Zero Trust roadmap, want app-level access only (no network exposure), value declarative resource-level policies, and are under Twingate's per-plan seat caps (100 Teams / 500 Business).

 NordLayer vs Tailscale